Honda e Knowledge Base

 When done, first put them back against the windscreen (or they will damage the hood as they return).
 Then turn power on and hold the wiper switch in the MIST position until both wiper arms return (2020 manual, p.
 606).

-Don’t use Tesla superchargers (and some others) §
+Maybe don’t use Tesla superchargers (and some others) §

-Several types of chargers have been reported to cause issues:
+Several types of chargers have been reported to cause issues.

 Reported issues, but reported as working well by others: